HOW TO PLANT AND CARE FOR DAHLIAS

 Deadhead for continuous bloom.
 Remove spent flowers by following the flower stalk to the end, where you will see the joint.
 Cut the stem here.
 Remove any dead leaves at the bottom of the plant.

-By August, slow down or stop feeding altogether.
-Add soil if the top of the roots are exposed.
+By August, slow down or stop feeding your dahlias altogether.
+Be sure to add soil if the top of the roots are exposed.

 At the end of the growing season when your dahlias are getting ready to go dormant you can choose to leave your dahlia tubers (their "bulbs") in the ground or store them in a cool dry place over the winter.
 Many gardeners make their decision based on their microclimate and level of rain they expect.